 This is how the brain learns

-Inspector Gregory of Scotland Yard asks, "Is there anything else I should be aware of?
+Captain Gregory of Scotland Yard asks, "Is there anything else I should be aware of?

-Holmes. - It was one of those strange dog things that happened at night.
+Holmes - It was one of those strange dog things that happened at night.

 Sherlock reasoned that if the dog had spotted an outsider, it would have barked.

-Bayesian theory teaches how to reason with probability, and what logical formulas must be applied when the data is not complete and probabilistic about whether it is true or false.
+Bayesian theory teaches how to reason with probability and what logical formulas must be applied when the data is not complete and probabilistic about whether it is true or false.